Overview

 Timeframe: 2–4 weeks after submitting SA457

-• The rate (the same for everyone)
+- The Basic Daily Fee rate (the same for everyone)

 Check the fee letter carefully against your own financial records.
 If you believe a figure is incorrect, contact Services Australia to request a review.
 You can also use our fee estimator to cross-check the calculation.